Updated: Nov 8

 From Capella, find the next bright star in Gemini, Alhena.
 From there, move back in a straight line towards Capella again and the line will lead you directly to M35.
 You should land on the cluster a little more than halfway through.

-This emission nebula is located just north of the bright star Menkib in the Orion arm of our galaxy.
+This emission nebula is located just north of the bright star Menkib in the Orion arm of the Milky Way.
 NGC 1499 gets most of its glow from another bright star, Xi Persei, which you can easily spot in the pictures below.

 The California Nebula, despite being a famous target for beginner and advanced amateur astrophotographers, is really difficult to spot visually with a telescope.